LifeTimeScriptKiddie/LifeTimeScriptKiddie.github.io/notes/Week 3 Automation/Automate OSWE starting routine.md

 run_in_tmux_pane(session_name, 1, expect_command)

 # Clean up the temporary expect script
+# Manually deleting the path.//
 time.sleep(5)  # Ensure the script has time to execute before removal os.remove(temp_expect_script_path)

 # Attach to the tmux session
+# Attach to the session.
+This brings the pane on my face//
 subprocess.run(['tmux', 'attach', '-t', session_name])

 # Register cleanup and shutdown functions at exit
+#For whatever reason, atexit executes from the bottom.
+Per the document, https://docs.python.org/3/library/atexit.html#module-atexit, it is an expected behavior.
 atexit.register(shut_down)
 atexit.register(clean_history)
 atexit.register(run_git_commands())